jullanggit/dots/README.md

 `cargo +nightly install atem-dots`

 ## Usage
-- This software is provided as-is: I make no guarantees that using dots wont fuck up your system, the only testing it currently receives is usage by me.
+- This software is provided as-is: I make no guarantees that using dots wont fuck up your system, the only testing it currently receives is usage by me and a few other users.
 - Please do report any errors/bugs if you encounter them